Competition-based control of the false discovery proportion: Introduction

 \KR\ very recently developed a general framework for obtaining simultaneous upper confidence bounds on the FDP that applies to our competition based setup~\cite{katsevich:simultaneous}.
-In particular, their approach can be used to provide competing procedures to FDP-SD and TDC-UB.
-In Section \ref{section_applications} we provide extensive evidence that our proposed procedures, which were independently developed, generally offer more power (FDP-SD) and tighter bounds (TDC-UB) than those competing procedures, and often substantially so.
+In particular, their approach can be used to provide a competing procedure to FDP-SD which we refer to as FDP-KRB.
+In Section \ref{section_applications} we provide extensive evidence that FDP-SD, which was independently developed, generally offers more power than FDP-KRB, and often substantially so.